pg_when

 Usage

-The query syntax combines up to three parts:
+The parser accepts up to three parts:

 SELECT when_is('<date> at <time> in <timezone>');